Quentin59000/xp-pen-pad-keyboard-python-driver/README.md

 Note : again, this script must be set as executable and run with administrator privileges

-PS : It's my first Python script and it was written quickly, so I'm someone more advanced can do it better : and make it evolve (interfaces, tablet profiles, user keyboard condigurations) etc.
+PS : It's my first Python script and it was written quickly, so I'm sure someone more advanced can do it and enhance it (interfaces, tablet profiles, user keyboard condigurations) etc.